logzilla/extras/winagent/README.md

 every message sent to the primary or secondary server will use a TLS communications link.

 ### Select Primary / Secondary Cert
 These buttons are used to select (PFX format) certificate files for the TLS communications to the primary or secondary server.
+If you are using HTTPS/SSL and are not using a Certificate Authority (CA) to sign the certificate, you must provide the self-signed certificate files.
 When the button is clicked a window will pop up allowing selection of the file from which the cert is to be read.
 Please note that once the cert is read and imported (using the button) that certificate information is copied into the LogZilla settings and the source cert file is no longer used.
 The loaded certificate files are named primary.pfx and secondary.pfx, in the LogZilla installation directory (default c:\Program Files\Logzilla\SyslogAgent).
 If you do not have a .pfx file, but instead have .key and .crt files, if you have access to a unix machine with openssl installed, you can use the following command to produce a .pfx file from the .key and .crt files:

 ```
 root@agent-http # openssl pkcs12 -export -out cert.pfx -inkey cert.key\